Charlie's Angels: Full Throttle: Accolades

 The film received seven nominations at the 24th Golden Raspberry Awards including Worst Picture, Worst Actress for both Drew Barrymore and Cameron Diaz, Worst Screenplay, and Worst Excuse for an Actual Movie (All Concept/No Content), winning two trophies for Worst Remake or Sequel and Worst Supporting Actress for Demi Moore.
 The film also received seven nominations at the 2003 Stinkers Bad Movie Awards: Worst Director (McG), Worst Actress (Barrymore), Worst Screenplay for a Film Grossing More Than $100 Million Worldwide Using Hollywood Math, Most Intrusive Musical Score, Worst Sequel, Least "Special" Special Effects, and Worst On-Screen Group (the Angels).
 It won for Worst Director and Most Intrusive Musical Score.

 Demi Moore was nominated for the MTV Movie Award for Best Villain, but lost against co-star Lucy Liu for her role as O-Ren Ishii in Quentin Tarantino's Kill Bill: Volume 1.

 Home media

-Charlie's Angels: Full Throttle was released on both VHS and DVD in widescreen and full screen formats on October 21, 2003.
+Charlie's Angels: Full Throttle was released on both VHS and DVD in widescreen and full-screen formats on October 21, 2003.

 Soundtrack

 Charlie's Angels: Full Throttle is the soundtrack album to the 2003 film Charlie's Angels: Full Throttle.
-The album was released on June 24, 2003 by Columbia Records and Interscope Records.
+The album was released on June 24, 2003, by Columbia Records and Sony Music Soundtrax.